raskpask/IV1201_RecApp/README.md

-# EXIT
+# RecApp
-Program for pairing students and examinators and managing time for meetings.
+Application for IV1201 course.